Awarded in 2012

 Research Description: RNAs not only encode the blueprint for making proteins – they also fold into complex structures, regulate gene expression, sense biomolecules, catalyze reactions, and direct important biological processes.
 One class of these regulatory RNAs is long noncoding RNAs (lncRNAs).
 The past decade of genomic research has revealed the pervasiveness of lncRNAs in higher organisms; however, very few have been characterized.
 What are their cellular roles?
 How do they participate in biological functions?
 Jeffrey’s work aims to answer these questions, focusing on fruitflies' roX lncRNAs in particular.
 By bridging biochemical, structural, genetic, and next-generation sequencing tools together, he plans to build a mechanistic map of how roX and other lncRNAs function.

-Jeffrey is a Senior Scientist at Inscripta, Inc. in Boulder, Colorado.
+Jeffrey is a Senior Scientist II at Inscripta, Inc. in Boulder, Colorado.